youssefboutaleb/distributed-training-using-tensorflow/README.md

 4.  **Model Saving:** The trained model is saved to a file ('model.h5') for later use or evaluation.
 This demonstrates how to persist the model for future inference or fine-tuning.

+### presentation :
+you can found a presentation of the project under the sources directory or [here](https://docs.google.com/presentation/d/1u6-NVoZSwOWOAhT7Dotpoyo8v8j63153FxTbM7i8yaU/edit?usp=sharing) (online using google slides )